authlete/authlete-java-jaxrs/README.md

 You can set a connection timeout value by calling `setConnectionTimeout(int)` method of `Settings` class which has been available since the version 2.9 of [authlete-java-common][4].
-However, because JAX-RS Client API has not standardized the way to set a connection timeout value yet, depending on implementations of JAX-RS Client API, `setConnectionTimeout(int)` may not work.
+However, because there is no standard way to set a connection timeout value before JAX-RS API 2.1 (which is a part of Java EE 8), depending on implementations of JAX-RS Client API, `setConnectionTimeout(int)` may not work.

 The [implementation][25] of `setConnectionTimeout(int)` in this library supports a few JAX-RS Client implementations such as [Jersey][26].
 Please see the [source code][25] for the exact list of supported implementations.

+`setReadTimeout(int)` method which has been available since the verison 2.10 of [authlete-java-common][4] has the same issue as `setConnectionTimeout(int)` does.

 Summary